ralatsdc/springbok-static-site/springbok-site/content/_index/adjectives/interdisciplinary.md

 +++
 title = "Interdisciplinary"
-subtitle = "Springbok is well versed in a multitude of fields" weight = 2
+subtitle = "Springbok is well versed in a multitude of fields." weight = 2

 [asset]